MTDOJRP/docs/docs/leo/information/codes.md

 Here you can find some examples of how to properly communicate with dispatch and other units.

 Lets say your call sign is 1N-69 and you are just getting on shift.
-You should radio dispatch(651) as follows:
+You should radio dispatch (651) as follows:
-- 651, 1N-69 10-8
+- 651, 1N-69 10-8.
-- Six Five One, One Nora Six Nine ten eight
+- Six Five One, One Nora Six Nine ten eight.

-Next lets say you pull over a vehicle with the plate 12ABC56 Radio out the following:
+Next, let's say you pull over a vehicle with the plate 12ABC56.
+Radio out the following:
-- 651, 1N-69 Traffic
+- 651, 1N-69 Traffic.
-- Six Five One, One Nora Six Nine Traffic
+- Six Five One, One Nora Six Nine Traffic.
-Dispatch will respond "1N-69 go ahead with your traffic"
+Dispatch will respond "1N-69 go ahead with your traffic."
-- 651, 1N-69 I'll be out with San Andreas 12ABC56
+- 651, 1N-69 I'll be out with San Andreas 12ABC56.

-Now lets say we need to run the drivers name
+Now, let's say we need to run the drivers name:
-- 651, 1N-69 10-31 San Adreas Male when ready
+- 651, 1N-69 10-31 San Adreas Male when ready.
-- Six Five One, One Nora Six Nine Ten Thirty One, San Adreas Male when ready Dispatch will respond "1N-69 go ahead with your 31"
+- Six Five One, One Nora Six Nine Ten Thirty One, San Adreas Male when ready Dispatch will respond "1N-69 go ahead with your 31."
-- Here you will ready out the name, If it has common spelling, Say "Common Spelling" If not, Spell out the name using the [Phonetic Alphabet](/docs/leo/information/codes#phonetic-alphabet)
+- Here you will write out the name.
+If it has common spelling, say "Common Spelling."
+If not, spell out the name using the [Phonetic Alphabet](/docs/leo/information/codes#phonetic-alphabet).

-Once you are finished with the traffic stop you'll need to state the situation code, Commonly a [David Code](/docs/leo/information/codes#full-david-d-codes) and be clear and available.
+Once you are finished with the traffic stop, you'll need to state the situation code.
+Commonly a [David Code](/docs/leo/information/codes#full-david-d-codes) and be clear and available.
-Let assume you warned a while male for speeding.
+Let's assume you warned a while male for speeding:
-- 651, 1N-69 D4W Speed, 10-8
+- 651, 1N-69 D4W Speed, 10-8.
-- Six Five One, One Nora Six Nine, David four William, Speed, Ten eight D4W = David, 4(Warned and Released), William = White Race
+- Six Five One, One Nora Six Nine, David four William, Speed, Ten eight D4W = David, 4 (Warned and Released), William = White Race.